Does Renters Insurance Cover Dogs?

 Property damage of others caused by your dog

 If your pet breaks or destroys the belongings of others, you can be covered with this important protection.
-Suppose you’re at a friend’s home with your dog, and it bumps into a table, breaking a vase.
+Suppose you’re at a friend’s home with your dog and it bumps into a table, knocking over and breaking an expensive TV.
 Your renter’s policy can help cover the cost of replacing items that your dog damages or destroys.

 Dog bites and related injuries